Mandelbrot Metal for iOS & iPadOS

 • Artists: Create "wall-worthy" art with 8K export of images for print.

-• Math/Science Folks: Explore the infinite complexity of the famous Mandelbrot set and, soon, related fractals with the highest precision.
+• Math/Science Folks: Explore the infinite complexity of the famous Mandelbrot set and Julia sets with the highest precision.

 • Power Users: Turns your iPhone or iPad into a showcase of speed, precision, & stunning graphics.